-How to Add a Contact Form to a Wordpress Blog
+How to Add a Contact Form to a WordPress Blog

 It’s generally not a good idea to post your email address “as is” on your website.
 Spammers use programs called “bots” to scour the web and collect email addresses, to which they then send massive amounts of spam email.